 Example 2: Predictor variables $(x_1, x_2)$ are uniformly sampled from a unit disk $x_1^2+x_2^2 \leq 1$ and $y=1$ if $x_1 \geq x_2$ and -1 otherwise.

 Example 3: Predictor variables $(x_1, x_2)$ are uniformly sampled from a unit disk $x_1^2+x_2^2 \leq 1$ and $y=1$ if $(x_1-x_2)(x_1+x_2) < 0$ and -1 otherwise.

 In each example, we also generate 18 noise variables from uniform[-1, 1].
 To add outliers, we randomly select v percent of the data and switch their class labels.
 With the simulated data, the performance of an algorithm can be compared with the optimal Bayes errors.
 The training/tuning/test sample sizes are $n=200/200/10,000$ in Example 2 and $1,000/1,000/10,000$ in Example 3.
 To accommodate nonlinear classifiers in Example 3, the predictor space is doubled to $p=40$ including quadratic terms $x_{i}^2$ for $i=1, 2, ..., 20$.
 In Example 2 and 3, no-intercept models have better prediction accuracy from logistic-based and nonconvex loss-based variable selection methods.
-We fix Closs $\sigma=0.9$, Gloss $\sigma=1.1$ and Qloss $\sigma=0.2$ through the simulations.
-The standard logistic regression is also employed for comparison.
+Since the data are not generated from logistic regression models, estimation from a logistic regression model is not a clear-cut winner even for the clean data.
+We fix Closs $\sigma=0.9$, Gloss $\sigma=1.1$ and Qloss $\sigma=0.2$ in the estimation.